 Here's what we found out.

-- Layne Norton is not on steroids since he tested negative while actively competing in NGA, and IFPA.
+- Layne Norton is not on steroids, as evidenced by his negative drug tests while competing in NGA and IFPA bodybuilding competitions.

 - Tough training, taking legal supplements, and embarking on a healthy diet are all it will take to build a body like Layne Norton's.